sidechained/GettingAndCleaningData-CourseProject/CodeBook.md

 # 3. Dataset 1: Extraction of only mean and standard deviation features

 In this section:
-- a subset of X is created which retains only the columns which contain 'mean' or 'std' within their names (81 features)
+- a subset of X is created which retains only the columns that contain 'mean' or 'std' within their names (81 features)
 - a column of subject indices (subject) is added as the first column in the data frame and is given the name 'personindex'
-- a column of activity indices (y) is added as the second column in the data frame, then
+- a column of activity indices (y) is added as the second column in the data frame, then:
     - the activities indices are replaced with the strings contained in the 'activity-labels' lookup table
     - the column is given the name 'activityname'
 - the names of all columns are converted to lower case and stripped of all but alphanumeric characters